 Simon was cast as a psychopath character in the leading role of 'Foot Fetish' (short) which was filmed in the summer of 2012, (see the reels section of his profile).
 He received excellent feedback around his performance and professionalism following this his first film shoot, which was completed two days sooner than had been allowed.

-The New York Conservatory for Dramatic Arts described Simon as: 'Remarkably instinctive, unbelievably accomplished...' and awarded him the Meisner (talent based) scholarship (following audition for them in April 2012) though for practical reasons he could not accept the generous offer-and instead continues to develop himself through well-chosen local courses.
+The New York Conservatory for Dramatic Arts described Simon as: 'Remarkably instinctive, unbelievably accomplished...' and awarded him the Meisner (talent based) scholarship (the only one available to non-US residents) following audition for them in when they did a European talent search in April 2012, though for practical reasons he could not accept the generous offer-and instead continues to develop himself through well-chosen local courses.

 'Music Of The Night'

 Influences: The Killers

 , Divine Comedy

 Simon toured, performing in a one-man show 'Summer Holiday' which enjoyed great reception when in the London area, the vast number of contrasting song styles showcased his great range-both vocally and in terms of accents spoken and sung.

 He appeared in 'Songs For A New World' a production for the Brighton Fringe Music Festival (from 30th May-2nd June 2013), following auditions in December 2012.
 This was very much enjoyed by audiences and Simon alike, who was honoured to perform alongside such a great and talented cast.